Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/set-up-the-sdk.md

 ---
 description: >-
-  This step outlines the configuration & implementation of the mobile SDK along with the Experience Edge extension in your app.
+  This step outlines the configuration & implementation of the SDK along with the Experience Edge extension in your app.
 ---